Toberumono/WRF-Runner/README.md

 ### <a name="gtrl"></a>Getting the Required Libraries

-<b>This script only applies to Unix-based operating systems (Mac OSX, Linux, Unix, probably some others)</b>
+<b>This script only applies to Unix-based operating systems (Mac OSX, Linux, Unix, probably some others)</b></br>
-Further, this script assumes you have ANT installed (if you don't, I highly recommend using [Homebrew](http://brew.sh/) to install it on Macs).
+Further, this script assumes you have the [Required Programs](#rp) installed.
+If you don't, follow the instructions in [Getting the Required Programs](#gtrp) first.

-1. cd into the directory in which you would like to build the libraries
+1. cd into the directory in which you would like to build the libraries (Creating an empty directory is strongly recommended).
-2. Run the following in terminal (you can just copy and paste it):
+2. Run the following in terminal (you can just copy and paste it, but remember to hit enter after pasting it in even if stuff starts running):
 ```bash
 mkdir Additional-Structures;
 cd Additional-Structures;